Applications have closed for 2023

 Arid Recovery offers internships for recent graduates looking to deepen their practical experience in ecology and conservation.
 This is an opportunity to work with a small team to gain hands-on experience in the spectrum of land management, ecology, research and communications necessary to advance conservation programs..

-Interns assist staff in the day-to-day operations of Arid Recovery.
-At various times, they are supervised by the Field Ecologist and Community Coordinator, Field and Maintenance Officer, Ecologist, Reintroduction Technical Officer and General Manager.
+Interns will assist staff in day-to-day operation of Arid Recovery.
+At various times you will be working with and supervised by the Ecologist, Community Coordinator, Conservation Land Management Officer and General Manager.
 You will do a diverse range of tasks including:

-Accommodation and a living allowance are provided ($75 per week, plus $25 per week for fuel), as well as a contribution towards travel to and from Roxby Downs ($600 total).
+Accommodation and a living allowance ($150 per week) will be provided, as well as a contribution towards your travel to and from Roxby Downs ($600 total).
 Opportunities for paid casual work (tour guiding, helping on education visits) will be available.

 How to apply

-How to apply: Submit your CV and a one-page cover letter addressing the selection criteria to firstname.lastname@example.org by 4pm Saturday 1 December.
 Late applications will not be considered.
-Please include your name in the filename of all documents and indicate whether you are applying for the February or June intake, or both.
+Please include your name in the filename of all documents and specify in your cover letter whether you are applying for the first or second intake.